 Welcome to week 2 of our Healthy, Homemade Gifts series!
 I hope you’ve been enjoying our series!
 If you missed last week’s gift idea for my favorite lip balm recipe, you can find it here.

-Today we’ll be making a Homemade Peppermint Foot Cream.
-You’re in for a treat!
+Today gift idea is a Homemade Peppermint Foot Cream made with all natural ingredients!
 As with all the gifts in our series, it’s quick and easy to make and it smells heavenly!

 If you’ve ever been to the mall around Christmas time, you know how popular stores like Bath & Body Works can be.
 While store-bought lotions and creams can contain a lot of questionable ingredients, our Homemade Peppermint Foot Cream contains only four natural and easy to pronounce ingredients!
 I love that!